Topics: Culture + Society

 Transition to parenthood is a paradoxical state—infants are totally dependent on their parents’ careful attunement to their needs and moods at just the time when these same parents are at their most frazzled, sleep deprived and depleted.
 Could technology help with this paradox?
 Perhaps these digital parents will derive benefits from their ease with technology.
 For example, they may feel less isolated, and so stave off postpartum depression by staying connected to their families via video chats.
 There is even evidence that social networking provides a boost to a new mother’s well-being.
 A recent study suggests that moms who blog feel more connected to friends and family, which in turn is associated with maternal well-being.
 And, maybe all that multitasking that digital natives perfected as adolescents, when they listened to music while emailing and doing their calculus, will turn out to be the perfect training for being parents who have to move quickly among multiple tasks.

-A version of this post originally appeared and was written by the author (Fishel) in Psychology Today’s The Digital Family blog on January 18, 2012.
+A version of this post originally appeared and was written by the author (Fishel) in Psychology Today’s The Digital Family blog.